niwanthaniluka/FaceBookCloneWebapp/README.md

 - This project was created as part of my learning journey in React.js, focusing on component-based UI, state management, and responsive web design.

 ## 📌Future Improvements
--Implement Firebase for real-time data storage.
+- Implement Firebase for real-time data storage.
--Enable real-time chat and notifications.
+- Enable real-time chat and notifications.